freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/cplusplus/arrays/index.md

 ## What are Arrays?
 An array is a series of elements of the same data type which are stored in contiguous memory locations and can be referenced individually.

-For example, a array containing 5 integer values called numbers is declared like so:
+For example, an array containing 5 integer values called numbers is declared like so:
 ```C++
 int numbers [5];
 ```